Is Becoming a Travel Agent Worth It for Stay-at-Home Moms?

 You're in complete control of your schedule.
 Many successful mom agents work:

-Early mornings before kids wake up
+• Early mornings before kids wake up

-During nap time or quiet time
+• During nap time or quiet time

-School hours if kids are in school
+• School hours if kids are in school

-Evenings after bedtime
+• Evenings after bedtime

 You can schedule client calls around school pickup, doctor appointments, and family commitments.
 Need to take your kid to an urgent care visit?
-No problem—you're the boss!
+No problem, you're the boss!
 Want to attend the class Halloween party?
 Go for it!
 Your business moves with you.

 The Work-From-Anywhere Reality

 Your office is literally anywhere with WiFi.
-Work from your kitchen table, a coffee shop, your hotel room in Paris—it doesn't matter.
+Work from your kitchen table, a coffee shop, your hotel room in Paris, it doesn't matter.
 Many agents bring their laptops to soccer practice and knock out emails while kids are on the field.
-The school gates become networking goldmines where you naturally connect with other parents planning vacations.
+The school gates become networking goldmines where you naturally connect with other parents planning vacations!

 The Real Challenges You Can Face

-Income Inconsistency in the Beginning
+Income Inconsistency at the Start

 Take These Steps to Get Started